Enhancing LLM Performance Through Debate: An Empirical Study on Multi-Agent Debate for Coding Tasks: Methodology

 \section{Methodology}

-In this work, we aim to assess the effectiveness of MAD in two SE tasks--Code Summarization and Code Translation.
-We begin by describing the formulation of the MAD framework, adapted from NLP research (RQ1).
-We then analyze debate interaction histories to identify patterns contributing to task under-performance (RQ2) and propose improvements to MAD based on these patterns (RQ3).
+In this work, we aim to assess the effectiveness of MAD in four coding tasks: Code Input Prediction, Code Output Prediction, Code Translation, and Code Summarization.
+We begin by describing the formulation of the MAD, adapted from NLP research (RQ1).
+We then analyze debate interaction histories to identify patterns contributing to task under-performance (RQ2), and propose improvements to MAD based on these patterns (RQ3).